sejr/firegraph/README.md

 Firestore makes it easy to securely store and retrieve data, and already has a powerful API for querying data. **Firegraph** builds on that awesome foundation by making it even easier to retrieve data across collections, subcollections, and document references.

+## Primary Goals

+- **Wrap the Firestore SDK in its entirety.** This means that, in time, we hope to support features like real-time updates, caching, index management, and other APIs available through Firestore's SDK.
+- **Leverage features of GraphQL query syntax.** When creating this library, I initially planned to create a "GraphQL-esque" query language specifically for Firestore.
+I have since decided that is the wrong way to go, and opted to ensure that all Firegraph queries are valid GraphQL.
+This should make it easier if you decide to roll your own GraphQL backend at some point.
+- **Operate as a lightweight wrapper.** As we move toward supporting all Firestore APIs, the goal is to also introduce support for some common (but not directly supported) Firestore use cases.
+That said, Firegraph should retain a small footprint and avoid depending on other NPM modules as much as possible.

 # Getting Started

 Getting started with Firegraph is very easy! **You do not need to host a GraphQL server to use Firegraph.** However, your project does require some GraphQL-related dependencies.